SereMark/erasmuscup/House-Cup-Rules.md

 ## 8. Event Selection and Decision

 1. There is no prescribed mechanism of event selection, and:
-   a.
-Activity
+   - Activity
-   b.
-Date
+   - Date
-   c.
-Time
+   - Time

    are to be decided by consensus.

 2. Events are to be advertised in the House Cup WhatsApp group.
 3. Any suggestions for future House Events are to be put into the WhatsApp group and/or noted down for future reference.